 Your partner's behaviour will usually become more abusive over time.
-He or she has learned that abuse works to get what they want and they have made the choice to be abusive.
-You may care very much about your partner and really want to believe they will change.
+She has learned that abuse works to get what she wants and she has made the choice to be abusive.
+You may care very much about your partner and really want to believe she will change.
 You may feel that you too have made mistakes in the relationship or that you did something to provoke your partner.
 You may feel guilty because you fought back or fear that admitting the abuse is a betrayal of your community.